shambadynamic/Shamba-Diva-Middleware/README.md

 ### Receiving the data from the Shamba Geospatial Oracle

-After the request being made, the corresponding response is received in the form of geostats-data (as 18 decimal integer representation) via `getGeostatsData` function.
+After the request being made, the corresponding response is received in the form of geostats-data (as 18 decimal integer representation) via `getLatestGeostatsData` function.

 ### Setting the final reference value of the pool